Riau: Islamic sultanates

 In the 12th century, the entry of Islam into the archipelago was carried through the Samudera Pasai Sultanate in Aceh which was the first Islamic sultanate in the archipelago.
 The process of the spread of Islam occurred through trade, marriage and missionary activities of Muslim clerics.
 These factors led to the spread and growth of Islamic influence throughout the Malay world.
 The strong acceptance of Islam by Malay people is the aspect of equality, which contrasted the caste system in Hinduism, where lower class caste people were less than members of a higher castes.

 The golden age of Islam in the region was when Malacca became an Islamic sultanate.
 Many elements of Islamic law, including political and administrative sciences were incorporated into Malacca law, especially the Udang-Undang Melaka (Law of Melaka).
 The ruler of Malacca received the title 'Sultan' and was responsible for Islam in his kingdom.
 In the 15th century, Islam spread and developed throughout the Melaka region including the entire Malay Peninsula, Riau Islands, Bintan, Lingga, Jambi, Bengkalis, Siak, Rokan, Indragiri, Kampar, and Kuantan.
 Malacca is considered a catalyst in the expansion of Islam into other areas such as Palembang, Sumatra, Patani in southern Thailand, North Kalimantan, Brunei and Mindanao.

-According to the journals of the Portuguese explorer Tomé Pires between 1513 and 1515, Siak an area that lies between Arcat and Indragiri a port city under a Minangkabau king, became a Malacca vassal before being conquered by the Portuguese.
-Since the fall of Malacca to the Dutch East India Company (VOC), the Johor Sultanate has claimed Siak as part of its sovereign territory.
+According to the journals of the Portuguese explorer Tomé Pires between 1513 and 1515, Siak controlled an area that lies between Arcat and Indragiri.
+It was a port city under a Minangkabau king, but became a Malacca vassal before being conquered by the Portuguese.
+Since the fall of Malacca to the Dutch East India Company (VOC), the Johor Sultanate claimed Siak as part of its sovereign territory.
 This continued until the arrival of Sultan Abdul Jalil Rahmat Shah or Raja Kecil who later founded the Siak Sultanate.
 In the Syair Perang Siak, it is told that Raja Kecil was asked to become the ruler of Siak for the consensus of the people in Bengkalis.
 This aims to release Siak from the influence of the Johor Sultanate.
 While according to the Hikayat Siak, Raja Kecil was also called the true inheritor of the throne of the Sultan of Johor who lost the power struggle.
 Based on the correspondence of the Sultan Indermasyah with the Dutch Governor-General in Malacca at that time, it was mentioned that Sultan Abdul Jalil was his brother who was sent for business affairs with the VOC.
 Sultan Abdul Jalil then wrote a letter addressed to the Dutch, calling himself the Raja Kecil of Pagaruyung, that he would take revenge for the death of the Sultan of Johor.